 An introduction to Latin American literature written from colonial times to the present.
 Selected works, which include poetry, prose, and drama, reflect the Latin American society of the period (an IC designated course).
 Prerequisite: SN 280 or 400.
-Fall.
+Fall (every other year).